claus-e-andersen/clanElectrons/README.md

 Knowledge of the density effect can be of significant importance in composite materials like graphite or alanine dosimeters where the density controlling the "density effect" is the grain density rather than the bulk density of the material.
 Without proper accounting for these matters in Monte-Carlo modelling, one may wrongly introduce, for example, apparent changes in the intritic detector efficiency for high energies.

-The package now (2026) also includes a simple look-up functions that provides NIST (Estar) computed stopping powers for electrons.
-Elements from 1 to 98 are included and a few composite materials (water.liquid, air.dry, pmma, and alanine).
+The package now (2026) also includes two simple look-up functions that provide NIST (Estar) computed stopping powers for electrons.
+Included in the data file are elements from 1 to 98 and a few composite materials (water.liquid, air.dry, pmma, and alanine).

 The data are in the df.NIST.estar.SP data frame (included in the package), and the key functions are get.estar.from.id and get.estar.from.Z.
 These function performs linear interpolation, so one can acquire stopping powers for any energies.
+The functions are vectorized in energy.

 The function:
 ```
 NIST.estar.demo()
 ```

 shows how to use these simple functions.

+Now back to the main part of the package ...

 # How to run it?
 First, you will need R which can be downloaded from cran (https://cran.r-project.org/).
 Then you can download and run this R package (called clanElectrons) using the install_github("claus-e-andersen/clanElectrons") command from the devtools package.
 More details are given below.